 Parents of undergraduate students may borrow the cost of education minus any estimated financial aid.
 Payments begin within 60 days after second loan disbursement or may be deferred while the student is enrolled at least half time or until graduation.
-The interest rate as of July 1, 2013 to June 30, 2014, is 6.41%.
-Interest rates for the 2014/2015 academic year will be set after July 1, 2014.
-The financial aid web page will be updated with the most current interest rates once they are set by the Department of Education.
+The interest rate as of July 1, 2015 to June 30, 2016, is 6.84%.